 9.2.4 Because of the 'outline' nature of the application the size of the dwellings (expressed as number of bedrooms) is unknown but it is possible to ensure adherence to the policy through conditions and the consideration of reserved matters.
-This outline proposal for seven dwellings is supported by a Design Brief which shows a mix of dwelling types and sizes.
-The provision of seven market homes of a mix to meet identified needs appears to be possible.
-Accordance with this policy and therefore contribution towards identified needs is a benefit of the scheme and should be given positive weight within the planning balance.
+This outline proposal for seven dwellings is supported by a Design Brief (Rev C) which shows seven detached dwellings.
+The provision of seven market homes of a mix to contribute to identified needs is a benefit of the scheme which should be given positive weight within the planning balance.